MicrosoftDocs/customer-insights/ci-docs/export-destinations.md

 ### Segment not eligible for export

 **Problem**
-Within an instance of business accounts your exports fail with the error message:
+Within an environment of business accounts your exports fail with the error message:
 "The following segment is not eligible for this export destination: '{name of segment}'.
 Please choose only segments of type ContactProfile and try again."

 **Resolution**
-Customer insights for business accounts was updated to support contact segments in addition to account segments.
+Customer Insights environments for business accounts was updated to support contact segments in addition to account segments.
 Due to that change, exports needing contact details only work with segments based on contacts.

 1. [Create a segment based on contacts](segment-builder.md) which matches your previously used segment.